-Punit will kick-off the all-day pre-conference training session with Dan Doyle from Grumman/Butkus Associates.
+Punit kicks-off the all-day pre-conference training session with Dan Doyle from Grumman/Butkus Associates.
 The workshop titled, “Sustainable Strategies for Laboratory Planning and Design” introduces strategies for designing and constructions sustainable laboratories, both new and renovated.

-He is also presenting twice during the main conference.
-The first presentation titled, “Verifying High-Performance In the Laboratory of the Future at Novartis Institutes of Biomedical Research Inc., Cambridge, MA” will explore the award-winning project through post-occupancy lessons learned including key performance metrics, building systems design, building performance and evaluation methods.
+He also presents twice during the main conference.
+The first presentation titled, “Verifying High-Performance In the Laboratory of the Future at Novartis Institutes of Biomedical Research Inc., Cambridge, MA” explores the award-winning project through post-occupancy lessons learned including key performance metrics, building systems design, building performance and evaluation methods.

-Punit’s second presentation features a recently completely sustainable academic laboratory building for Webster University.
-In his presentation, he will discuss the challenges and opportunities associated with implementing sustainable solutions in a comprehensive multidisciplinary teaching and research building at Webster University on a constrained site adjacent to another LEED-certified building.
+Punit’s second presentation features a recently completed sustainable academic laboratory building for Webster University.
+In his presentation, he discusses the challenges and opportunities associated with implementing sustainable solutions in a comprehensive multidisciplinary teaching and research building at Webster University on a constrained site adjacent to another LEED-certified building.

-Gregory is presenting a session titled, “Lab Ventilation Rates – An Informed Discussion” where he will discuss what factors influence lab ventilation and, ultimately, provide attendees the ability to make better-informed decisions when making choices around lab ventilation.
+Gregory is presenting a session titled, “Lab Ventilation Rates – An Informed Discussion” where he discusses the factors that influence lab ventilation and, ultimately, provides attendees the ability to make better-informed decisions when making choices around lab ventilation.